OpenNetworkingFoundation/ansible-role-dhcpd/README.md

 A few assumptions are made by this role:

-- If `routers` is not set in the `subnet` dictionary (within `dhcpd_subnets`), then the first usable address is assumed to be the router.
+- If `routers` is not set in the `subnet` dictionary (within `dhcpd_subnets`), then the first usable address is set as the router.
-- If `routers` is set, RFC3442 classless static routes (option 121) will be added in addition to the standard `routers` (option 3)
+- If `routers` is set and has a list of IP addresses as a part of the `rfc3442routes` key, RFC3442 classless static routes (option 121) will be added in addition to the standard `routers` (option 3)

 ## Configuration docs